-Offa's Dyke - Abergavenny to Monmouth (★★★★☆)
+Offa's Dyke - Abergavenny to Monmouth (★★★★★)

-Abergavenny itself sits just inside Wales, and as soon as you arrive you very quickly notice the steep hills surrounding the town - of which the most dramatic is Sugar Loaf - which leers over the town in quite a dramatic fashion.
+Abergavenny itself sits just inside Wales, and as soon as you arrive you very quickly notice the steep hills surrounding the town - of which the most dramatic is Sugar Loaf, which leers over the town in quite a dramatic fashion.

-For walkers this town offers quite a useful starting point, as it has easy rail access and numerous routes up into the hills - but is probably best to visit as a walker if you like a big climb, as the ascent from the town to many of it's hills is quite steep.
+For walkers, this town offers quite a useful starting point - as it has easy rail access and numerous routes up into the hills - but is probably best to visit as a walker if you like a big climb, as the ascent from the town to many of it's hills is quite steep.

-Beacons Way to Pandy
+Beacons Way to (not quite) Pandy

-The first phase of my route today is along the Beacon Way - and as I'm expecting a late finish to the day, will completely ignore all the historic parts of Abergavenny.
-Instead I head through the suburbs, up a busy road and past an Esso garage where I stop for supplies - before heading out of Abergavenny on a minor road.
+Instead I head through the suburbs, up a busy road, and past an Esso garage (where I stop for supplies) - before heading out of Abergavenny on a minor road.

-Being in Wales everything here has multiple names and so I'm using the names used on the OS Maps - but this particular hill is also known as Skirrid Fawr in English - or Great Split in it's original meaning - and it is a dominant hill that we will continue to gaze upon for most of the day.
+Being in Wales everything here has multiple names, and I'm using the names used on the OS Maps - but this particular hill is also known as Skirrid Fawr in English - or Great Split in it's original meaning - and it is a dominant hill that we will continue to gaze upon for most of the day.

 Looking towards Sugar Loaf (on the left) and the Black Mountains